krtierney/krtierney.github.io/_posts/2017-06-27-its-been-one-year.markdown

-away at things and making them work, it's so refreshing to have the confidence to share my code with a mentor and get feedback (even when the feedback is basically, "Tear it all down and start over, but here's where to start and what to think about).
+away at things and making them work, it's so refreshing to have the confidence to share my code with a mentor and get feedback (even when the feedback is basically, "Tear it all down and start over, but here's where to start and what to think about").
 I've been really fortunate to work alongside great developers who give thoughtful, considered feedback and are exactly as pedantic as I'd like them to be.
-I've gotten great feedback about design decisions, architectural patterns, structuring database queries, and how to optimise for performance, and I've learned that naming things probably isn't as hard as everyone thinks it is—at least, if you've got a decade of writing and editing experience under your belt.
+I've gotten great feedback about design decisions, architectural patterns, structuring database queries, and how to optimise for performance, and I've learned that naming things probably isn't as hard as everyone thinks it is—at least, not if you've got a decade of writing and editing experience under your belt.

 I'm extremely grateful for everyone who took a chance on me and helped me get this far over the past year—pretty sure you know who you are already, and naming names feels a bit gauche.
-I plan to repay that debt by putting in the effort to grow into contributing member of the community, continually fighting against discrimination and cultural hegemony, helping to encourage aspiring developers to boldly pursue their dreams, and calling out bullshit and bad takes whenever I see them.
+I plan to repay that debt by putting in the effort to grow into a contributing member of the community, continually fighting against discrimination and cultural hegemony, helping to encourage aspiring developers to boldly pursue their dreams, and calling out bullshit and bad takes whenever I see them.
 In short, I'll continue to just be myself, but I'll probably get